-2020 will be remembered, among other things, as the year that economies around the world came to a screeching halt in the wake of a global pandemic.
-Businesses have slowed or shut down, and many are left wondering what the “new normal” will be.
-As organisations everywhere are shrouded in uncertainty, their focus is understandably turning to business cost reduction.
-Here are three smart spending solutions to assist any company during these difficult times.
+This past year will be remembered, among other things, as the year that economies around the world came to a screeching halt in the wake of a global pandemic.
+Businesses slowed or shut down, and people are still wondering what the “new normal” will be.
+As organisations everywhere are shrouded in uncertainty, their focus is understandably on business cost reduction.
+Here are three smart solutions to assist any company in difficult times.

 While cutting all costs may seem like the right move to save the future of your organisation, it is best to approach business cost reduction carefully for optimal results.

 Start with getting a clear overview of all spending